m-lab/tcp-info/README.md

 # Code Layout

-The code needs a bit of restructuring at this point.
-Ideally it should look like:

-* inetdiag - Should contain ONLY the code related to include/uapi/linux/inet_diag.h
+* inetdiag - code related to include/uapi/linux/inet_diag.h.
+All structs will be in structs.go
 * tcp - Should include ONLY the code related to include/uapi/linux/tcp.h
-* netlink - Should include ONLY code related to using the netlink syscall and handling syscall.NetlinkMessage.
-It might have a dependency on inetdiag.
-* parsing - Should include code related to parsing the messages in inetdiag and tcp.
+* parse - code related to parsing the messages in inetdiag and tcp.
-* zstd - Already fine.
-Contains just zstd reader and writer code.
+* zstd - zstd reader and writer.
+* saver - code related to writing ParsedMessages to files.
+* cache - code to cache netlink messages and detect changes.
-* saver, cache, collector - already fine.
+* collector - code related to collecting netlink messages from the kernel.

+## Dependencies (as of March 2019)

+* saver: inetdiag, cache, parse, tcp, zstd
+* collector: parse, saver, inetdiag, tcp
+* main.go: collector, saver, parse (just for sanity check)
+* cache: parse
+* parse: inetdiag

+And (almost) all package use metrics.

+### Layers (each layer depends only on items to right, or lower layers)
+1. main.go
+1. collector > saver > cache > parse
+1. inetdiag, tcp, zstd, metrics

 >>>>>>> 489c6ec...
 Update README.md